-Of course, by the time an embryo has grown into an adult woman, many attributes make her different from a man.
-On average, women are shorter and smaller than men are, although women have a higher percentage of body fat.
-Women have reproductive organs that can support a developing baby and nourish it after its birth.
+Of course, by the time embryos grow into adults, there are big differences between male and female bodies.
+On average, females are shorter and smaller than males are, although females have a higher percentage of body fat.
+Typically, female bodies have reproductive organs that can support a developing baby and nourish it after its birth.
 Their blood pressure is lower, and their heart beats faster, even when they're asleep [Source: FDA].
-Women also have faster blood flow to their brains and lose less brain tissue as they age than men do [Source: Psychology Today].
+Female bodies also have faster blood flow to their brains and lose less brain tissue as they age than male bodies do [Source: Psychology Today].

 And then, of course, there are hormones, which a lot of people view as a huge difference between men and women.
 But every person's body, whether it's male or female, uses hormones to regulate and control a wide range of processes.
 Hormones are the products of the endocrine system, which includes numerous glands located in various parts of the body.
 For example, two well-known hormones are adrenaline, which comes from the adrenal gland, and insulin, which comes from the pancreas.
-These and other hormones are vital to the lives and health of both men and women.
-To learn more about the endocrine system, watch this ADAM animation.
+These and other hormones are vital to the lives and health of all people.

-Sex hormones, on the other hand, work a little differently in men's and women's bodies.
-In men, the testes produce the hormone testosterone, which regulates sperm production and causes masculine secondary sex characteristics.
-In women, the ovaries produce hormones like estrogen and progesterone, which regulate reproductive processes.
-Men's bodies convert a little testosterone into estrogen, and women's bodies make small amounts of testosterone, so neither hormone is exclusive to one sex or the other.
+Sex hormones, on the other hand, work a little differently in male and female bodies.
+In male bodies, the testes produce the hormone testosterone, which regulates sperm production and causes masculine secondary sex characteristics.
+In female, the ovaries produce hormones like estrogen and progesterone, which regulate reproductive processes.
+Male bodies convert a little testosterone into estrogen, and females' bodies make small amounts of testosterone, so neither hormone is exclusive to one sex or the other.